2107 - Family Medical Leave Act / California Family Rights Act

 The calendar year method, January through December, is used by the State of California, except for Military Caregiver Leave where the 12-month period is measured by counting forward from the first day the employee takes the leave and ends 12 months later.

 Twelve workweeks means the equivalent of twelve of the employee's normally scheduled workweeks.
 The CFRA regulations state that for eligible employees who work more or less than five days a week, or who work on alternative work schedules, the number of working days that constitutes 12 workweeks is calculated on a pro rata or proportional basis.
 If an employee's schedule varies from week to week to such an extent that an employer is unable to determine with any certainty how many hours the employee would have worked, a weekly average of the hours scheduled over the 12 months prior to the beginning of the leave period is used for calculating the employee's leave entitlement.
-(Cal.
-Code Regs., tit.
-2, §§ 11087, subd. (s), 11090, subd. (c).)
+(California Code of Regulations, title 2, sections 11087, subd. (t), 11090, subd. (c).)

 When a holiday falls on a normal scheduled work week and the employee is taking a full week of leave, the holiday counts against the employee’s 12-week FMLA/CFRA leave entitlement.
 If the employee is taking FMLA/CFRA leave in increments of less than a week, the holiday counts against the employee’s FMLA/CFRA entitlement only if the employee was required to work on the holiday.

-Spouses employed by the same employer are jointly entitled to a combined total of 12 workweeks of family leave for the birth, adoption, or foster care placement of their child.
+Effective January 1, 2021, spouses employed by the same employer are each entitled to 12 workweeks of family leave for the birth, adoption, or foster care placement of their child.

 Under some circumstances, employees may take FMLA/CFRA leave intermittently, which means taking leave in separate periods of time, or by reducing their normal weekly or daily work schedule.
 If FMLA/CFRA leave is used for bonding with a child, the basic minimum leave duration is two weeks.
 However, the employer must grant a request for leave of less than two weeks on any two occasions.